simonesilvestroni/m2m-website/_newsletter/2022-05-18-newsletter-october-2022.md

 ---
-title: '💬 Newsletter October 2022'
+title: 'Newsletter October 2022'
 date: '2022-10-26 09:57:39'
 last_modified_at: '2022-10-26 09:57:43'
 description: 'As things are still moving at a slow pace, I have a few updates, both personal and work-related.'
 excerpt: 'As things are still moving at a slow pace, I have a few updates, both personal and work-related.'
 sitemap: false
-permalink: '/newsletter/archive/newsletter-october-2022/'
+permalink: '/newsletter/archives/newsletter-october-2022/'
 ---
 ## Moving again 🇬🇧